ngx-material-dashboard/ngx-material-dashboard/projects/documentation/src/assets/docs/base-json/usage.md

 for interfacing with your server side API and includes basic implementations for CRUD operations.
 The only thing it does not include are implementations for serializing and deserializing your data, as well as extracting model data from HTTP responses.
-See the [JsonDatastore](/base-json/services/json-datastore) for more details on the methods that need to be implemented.
+See the [documentation](/base-json/services/json-datastore/api) for the JsonDatastore for more details.

 I am including the source for the JsonDatastore from the json library so you can see an example of how to implement the necessary methods.
 I also suggest